DaveyEke/react-native-nitro-symbols/README.md

 ### "Invariant Violation: View config getter callback..."

-Ensure `react-native-nitro-modules` is installed and the app has been rebuilt.
+Ensure you do not have two instaces of react-native running at the same time.

 ### Animations not playing